supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 });
 ```

+Run the test typing `npm test` in the command line.
 The result comes back from the runGame function.

 ## Step: Make the tests reproducible